Am0rfu5/winr-docs/whitepaper.md

 #### Voting Mechanism

 The voting mechanism is a cornerstone of the platform’s governance model.
-CAUZ token holders can vote on a range of proposals, from selecting charitable causes to strategic decisions about the platform’s future.
+CAUZ token holders can vote on a range of proposals, from nominating and approving charitable causes to strategic decisions about the platform’s future.
 This process is conducted via smart contracts, ensuring that all votes are transparent, immutable, and securely recorded on the blockchain.
 This approach not only fosters community involvement but also ensures that the direction of the platform is truly representative of its user base.

 ## Secondary Effects